SinergiaTIC/SinergiaDA/README.md

 ## About SinergiaDA

-Sinergia Data Analytics (SinergiaDA) is an open-source reporting tool developed by the SinergiaTIC Association, a non-profit organization whose mission is to enhance the capacity of non-profit organizations to strategically adopt and efficiently use Information and Communication Technologies (ICT).
+Sinergia Data Analytics (SinergiaDA) is an open-source business intelligence tool developed by the SinergiaTIC Association, a non-profit organization whose mission is to enhance the capacity of non-profit organizations to strategically adopt and efficiently use Information and Communication Technologies (ICT).

-SinergiaDA is based on [Enterprise Data Analytics (EDA)](https://eda.jortilles.com/) and is designed to integrate seamlessly with SinergiaCRM, although it facilitates an even broader scope.
+SinergiaDA is based on [Enterprise Data Analytics (EDA)](https://eda.jortilles.com/).
+It natively integrates with SinergiaCRM, making it easy to analyze its data and develop reports upon it.

 ## Security